dalecassidy/RoboND-Kinematics-Project/writeup_template.md

 Z(1) and Z(2) along X(1) is just the distance in the urdf file of joint 1 to joint 2 along X which is 0.35. a(2) and a(3) are derived similarly.

 Theta is the angle between X(i-1) to X(i) measured about Z(i) in a right hand sense.
-For the revolute joints which all are joints are this quantity will just be that variable.
-This is the case for theta(1), theta(3), theta(4), theta(5) and theta(6).
+For theta(1), theta(3), theta(4), theta(5) and theta(6) this is just a variable quantity.
 Theta(2) is a bit tricky.
-It has an offset of -pi/2 because that's the angle you would rotate X(1) to X(2) along Z(2). theta(7) is 0 because that line in the DH table just explains translation from joint 6 to the end Effector.
+It has an offset of -pi/2 because that's the angle you would rotate X(1) to X(2) along Z(2). theta(7) is 0 because that line in the DH table just explains the translation from joint 6 to the end-effector.
 There is no revolute joint 7.

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.